 The FMP required that all states and jurisdictions implement an annual young-of-the-year (YOY) abundance survey by 2001 in order to monitor annual recruitment of each year's cohort.
-In addition, the FMP requires all states and jurisdictions to establish a minimum recreational size limit of six inches and a recreational possession limit of no more than 50 eels per person, including crew members involved in party or charter (for-hire) employment, for bait purposes during fishing.
-Recreational fishermen are not allowed to sell eel without a state license permitting such activity.
-Commercial fisheries management measures stipulate that states and jurisdictions shall maintain existing or more conservative American eel commercial fishery regulations, including gear specification contained in Table 2 of the FMP, for all life stages.
+In addition, the FMP required all states and jurisdictions to establish a minimum recreational size limit of six inches and a recreational possession limit of no more than 50 eels per person, including crew members involved in party or charter (for-hire) employment, for bait purposes during fishing.
+Under the FMP commercial fisheries management measures stipulate that states and jurisdictions shall maintain existing or more conservative American eel commercial fishery regulations for all life stages.
+Through Addendum III, as of January 1, 2014 states and jurisdictions must implement a 9 inch minimum size restriction in the commercial and recreational yellow eel fisheries, require the use of 1⁄2 by 1⁄2 mesh in the commercial yellow eel pot fishery, decrease the recreational bag limit to 25 fish/angler/day, restrict their silver eel fishery, and restrict the development of pigmented eel fisheries.